MicrosoftStudentAmbassadors-Kenya/dotnet/README.md

-# dotnet
+## dotNet
-A set of resources to guide beginners in getting started with dotnet
+Topics to guide beginners in getting started with dotnet